jockster/paypal-recurring/README.md

 paypal-recurring
 ============
 This package makes integration of PayPal's recurring payments easier in your next project using `node.js`.
-This package will be featured in my upcoming book about building your next SaaS.
-More information to follow.
+This version fixes problems with profile start dates and removes the coffee script, replacing it with plain JavaScript.

 Installation
 ============

-    npm install paypal-recurring
+    npm install --save paypal-recurring

 Introduction